fbpx

 Many people live in this state all the time, and they think this is their normal.
 But it’s just your system in a constant state of fight or flight.
 No wonder so many people have sore necks!

-So what can you do to help yourself during this time of great stress?
+What can you do to help yourself during times of great stress?

 Well, we want to basically retrain our system to feel comfortable again in the complete opposite movement to above!
 So even if you are sitting there at your desk, you can: